CowKeyMan/PredictingGraffitiUsingCityLayouts/docs/index.md

 ### What do we do?

 This project will analyse correlation between graffiti and street lighting in Vancouver, CA. Cleaning costs for graffiti can be a large expense in a big city and reducing it is in the interest of the city council of Vancouver as well as private companies.
-Thereforen, allocating a budget that is efficient and effective is every government's purpose
+Therefore, allocating a budget that is efficient and effective is every government's purpose

+### Why do the government need this?

+In July 2021, Vancouver city spend half a million dollars on graffiti removal [Link](https://dailyhive.com/vancouver/vancouver-graffiti-removal-half-a-million).
+That is mainly because there's a spike in nuissance graffiti during Covid-19 pandemic [Link](https://globalnews.ca/news/8240692/vancouver-spike-nuisance-graffiti-calls-311-covid-19-pandemic/).

 ### What's our goal?